MileHacker Logo

 Smart Spending

-Bring a Reusable Water Bottle and refill it from taps (Kotor tap water is generally safe to drink) or large water bottles to avoid buying single-use plastic bottles.
+Bring a Reusable Water Bottle and refill it from taps (Kotor tap water is generally safe to drink) or large water bottles to avoid buying single-use disposable single-use plastic bottles.
 Consider a Universal Travel Adapter to avoid purchasing specific adapters locally.

 Health & Safety: Travel Confidently